Practical AI For Speech-Based Collaboration

 Expert Finder is an AI capability that helps agents find the team rooms and subject matter experts in a company that are most relevant to the areas the caller’s issue lies in.
 It traverses both the internal Unified Communications space in a company and the Contact Center space to find the necessary subject matter experts who can quickly help the caller and provide for a wonderful customer experience.

 Everyone knows that, when it comes to AI, more data is better as long as it’s accurate, complete and timely.
 These three examples have focused on the contact center, but what if we could add insights from meetings and business communications?
 It would be amazing.
 That additional insight would include more interactions with each customer to provide an enriched set of data that would include better initial context, more data about touchpoints along the customer journey, better sentiment analysis prior to initial call handling, etc. This would directly impact customer experience and boost NPI stats.
+An AI Meeting Recorder captures and stores critical discussions, ensuring nothing important is missed.
 The possibilities are very exciting!
 8x8 is in a unique position of having all this data and in large volumes allowing it to continuously enhance the insights needed for its AI solutions.

 Google Contact Center AI (CCAI)